devrahmanbd/Max-Agentic-AI-Builder/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU Affero General Public License v3.0 License.
 See `LICENSE` for more information.

 ## Contact